-In this instance, "the cost of training" (that is, the additional training allowance) is limited to so much of the cost charged by the connected person in relation to the company as is incurred by the connected person for the remuneration of employees who are employed by the connected person to provide training to the company's
+The "cost of training" (that is, the additional training allowance) provided by a connected person is limited to so much of the cost charged by the connected person in relation to the company as is incurred by the connected person for the remuneration of employees who are employed by the connected person to provide training to the company's employees.
+The cost of training in this instance also includes the cost of materials used by the connected person.